absinthe0223/guide/Employment-Policies/supplemental-policies-for-remote-employees-and-contractors.md

 To be clear, if we find you have abused this policy by taking other signficant work, you will be immediately terminated, and your final invoice will not be paid.

-### You must COMPLETE work to get your full compensation.
+### You must COMPLETE work, on time, to get your full compensation.

 You are paid to do work regularly and recurring.
 But, unless there is an exception, there will also be a bonus component to your compensation when you get work done requested of you.
 This is to ensure you understand that while we value you "working", we value more you COMPLETING more than working.
 This will be 10-50% of your total compensation.
 So, get things done.

 If you do not have this bonus component, and you choose to leave the company with unfinished work, and you do so without a graceful transition period as defined in your offer letter, expect that your last paycheck will be garnished to reflect the uncompleted work and lack of transition.

+### If you miss a deliverable, even if you don't bill for the time, you acknowledge there is STILL a cost to the company.

+When you have a task, commited on a particular date, and you do not deliver, it affects everyone related to your work--not just you.
+There are other substantial expenses that are incurred, promises made to clients/customers and other third parties based on your efforts, and frankly the promise made (by your deliverable commitment) made to other members of your team.

+When you do not deliver, you cause us to lose calendar time.
+This causes the company to be less productive, and our costs and expenses to rise.

+It is your reponsibility to inform your manager and other stakeholders when you will miss a deliverable as soon as is humanly possible.
+In that notification, you must provide a revised estimate of the delivery date.

+Not doing this lets down the team, costs the company money, and is grounds for termination if not done.

 ### You will only work on items that have been assigned to you, unless otherwise instructed.

 You are not to "run up" your hours working on items that, while need to be done, haven't been expressly assigned to you.
-It's a common problem that we have, where a contractor ore hourly employee will run up their hours, continuing to charge for work that is "filler" work, and doing it slowly.
+It's a common problem, a contractor or hourly employee will run up their hours doing work that isn't the priority (i.e. easy work), continuing to charge for work that is "filler" work, or work extra slowly.
 This is totally unacceptable.

 It is YOUR job to ensure that your manager understands what you are doing, when you will be done, and when you will be free to work on something else.
 Having a next job assigned to you is NOT an excuse.